Original air date: October 1, 1990

 - Chief O'Brien's father seems to be also a great candidate.

 - Big Brother Bully: Robert, resentful of Jean-Luc's success, bullied him growing up.
+Robert admits it, then goads Jean-Luc by saying he enjoyed bullying him, which causes Jean-Luc to finally snap and attack him.

 - Blatant Lies: Jean-Luc and Robert both initially try to deny they got into a fight despite being covered in mud and Robert has a open cut above his eye from where Jean-Luc punched him.
 Marie dosen't believe them for a second.